necccc/nec.is/source/_posts/20180226-npm-authoring.md

 Stephan Bönnemann came up with this great tool called [semantic-release](https://github.com/semantic-release/semantic-release) a few years ago.
 It's an automated versioning and release tool, that creates the version number and the changelog by parsing your git commit messages.
 The ultimate release automation - check it out!

+### Deprecate!

+Let's say you encounter a bug in your module, you fix it, release it, and want to encourage everyone to use the new version. npm can help you with this by allowing you to *deprecate* module versions.
+You can deprecate certain versions, or complete version ranges if necessary using the `npm deprecate` command.

+{% code bash %}

+    # deprecate a single version
+    npm deprecate my-module@1.0.3 "this version is not supported any more, pelase update"

+    # deprecate everything below a version
+    # mind the double-qoutes around the version information!
+    npm deprecate my-module@"< 1.0.4" "critical bug fixed in 1.0.4, please update"

+{% endcode %}

+After this, it will show up in the install log as this

+{% code bash %}

+$ npm i my-module@1.0.2
+npm http fetch GET 200 http://registry.npmjs.org/my-module 760ms
+npm WARN deprecated my-module@1.0.2: critical bug fixed in 1.0.4, please update

+{% endcode %}